FAQ Regarding Polygraph Examinations

-Michigan Criminal Defense Attorney Team
+Michigan Criminal Defense Attorneys - Group

-If I agreed to take a polygraph examination, do I still have to do follow through and take it?
+If I agreed to take a polygraph examination, do I still have to follow through and take it?

 Can the police lie about the result and claim I failed when the results showed I was truthful?

-Is it true that some people cannot pass a police requested polygraph exam even if they are truthful?
+Is it true that some people cannot pass a police-requested polygraph exam even if they are truthful?

 If I am nervous or anxious, will that affect the polygraph?

-Possibly but probably not.
+Possibly, but probably not.
 The truth is that virtually everyone is nervous, upset, and anxious when taking a polygraph.
 Nerves and anxiety alone have no impact on a polygraph’s result.
 As stated above, some people have stronger emotional responses to lying and telling the truth.
 It is crucial for the defense lawyer to accurately assess and vet a client to make sure they are making the right choice.

 Should I take a polygraph exam?